Emilyho11/Mini-Game-Carnival/README.md

-Mini Game Carnival
+## Mini Game Carnival
   - Interactive and fun games for kids to have fun and learn!

-  The games include:
+# The games include:
-  - An apple picking game that teaches math
+  - An apple-picking game that teaches math
   - A space game that teaches about the planets in our solar system
   - Two guessing games (Player guesses the zoomed-in picture shown on screen):
       1. Animals